ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 The name "Content Management Systems" is already pretty instructive about what the scope and purpose of such a system is - managing content.
 So, good, it looks like you've learned everything you need to know in this class...

 CMSs come in all shapes and sizes.
 There are innumerable choices to make when selecting one, and due to their variety selecting one is never an easy choice.
-We will cover the criteria for selecting a CMS in greater detail later, but lets get to the definition and characteristics of a CMS before we move on to the practical application of a CMS through WordPress.
+We will cover the criteria for selecting a CMS in greater detail later, but let's get to the definition and characteristics of a CMS before we move on to the practical application of a CMS through WordPress.

 From Wikipedia:
 <div class="message">The function and use of content management systems is to store and organize files, and provide version-controlled access to their data.
 CMS features vary widely.
 Simple systems showcase a handful of features, while other releases, notably enterprise systems, offer more complex and powerful functions.
 Most CMS include Web-based publishing, format management, revision control (version control), indexing, search, and retrieval.